Suites Coming Available Soon

 Washington High School totals 113,505 square feet over four stories.
 Anchor tenant New Seasons Market occupies the entire fourth floor and half of the third floor for their corporate offices.
-Other tenants are Copious Creative, Brink Communications, Struck Creative, Archrival, Switchboard, Harvest PR & Marketing, Optimist, Nonstop Administration and Insurance, Murmur Creative, Walker Tracker, Roboboogie, The 211 Collective, Snapshot, Cash Music, artist Kelly Rae Roberts, attorney Sean Riddell and Revolution Hall, Martha’s and The Assembly Lounge.
+Other tenants are Copious Creative, Brink Communications, Struck Creative, Archrival, Cast Iron Coding, Switchboard, Harvest PR & Marketing, Sensu, Nonstop Administration and Insurance, Murmur Creative, Roboboogie, The 211 Collective, Snapshot, attorney Sean Riddell and Revolution Hall, Martha’s and The Assembly Lounge.

 For all tenants who lease space at Washington High School, the building includes ample interior bike parking with shower rooms, secured after-hours entry, new shared ADA restrooms, common area trash/recycle room, and a generous roof deck.
 The property has some off-street parking available to tenants by permit.

 Historic preservation projects are inherently sustainable, but additional green features of Washington High School’s adaptive reuse include:

 - New insulated windows on the south elevation and restored/ weatherized historic windows everywhere else,

 - Construction waste reduction through donations to Habitat for Humanity and

 - Salvage and reuse of doors, windows, trim, terracotta, lockers, and other original building items.

 Washington High School is located in Portland’s Central Eastside—a thriving, 24-hour scene where restaurants, bars, retail, offices, and housing all happily co-exist in an unbeatable central location.
 In recent years, the area has become an incubator for hundreds of creative businesses looking to grow within Portland’s central city.